CodeGator/CG.Purple/BACKLOG.md

 ### Database

-* Need to verify the initial DB design.
+* Need to test the DB design.

-* Need to finish a first pass of the repositories.

 ### Libraries

+* Need to add search methods to managers / repositories, as needed.

-* Need to finish a first pass of the managers.
+* Need to test the managers / repositories.

 ### Providers